sixthlaw/DaggerfallMultiplayer_Sixthlaw/README.md

 Now players can experience fully synchronized enemy encounters in both overworld and dungeon environments, making multiplayer dungeon crawling a truly cooperative experience.

+### Important:
+This mod is based on DFU 0.14.5 code - so you may have issues playing this version of the game with mods.
+We're currently working on getting it updated to work with the latest version of DFU.
+Stay tuned!

 ### Shout-outs ~~

 Based on the original multiplayer work by Tanguy <3 - you can find his REPO here: https://github.com/EmptyBottleInc/DFU-Tanguy-Multiplayer